 Melanoma is a kind of

 skin cancer.
-It is not as common as other types of skin cancer, but it is the
+It isn't as common as other types of skin cancer, but it is the

 Melanoma can affect your skin only, or it may